tinned-software/PHP-Tinned-Core/README.md

 PHP-Tinned-Core
 ===============
-This package contains the basic Core functionality for the Tinned-Framework.
+The Core Module contains the basic Core functionality for the Tinned-Framework.

 Class Building Block
 --------------------
-The Main class contained in this package provides basic debugging and error reporting functions to any class which inherits from it.
-It is the base of all of the classes included in any of the PHP-Tinned Framework packagesm, thus making the Core Package a prerequisite of any of the Framework's other packages.
+The Main class contained in this module provides basic debugging and error reporting functions to any class which inherits from it.
+It is the base of all of the classes included in any of the PHP-Tinned Framework modules, thus making the Core Module a prerequisite of any of the Framework's other modules.

+### Using the Tinned-Core with other Modules ###
+Tinned Framework Modules should all be checked at the same level of the directory hierarchy.
+I.e. the directory structure of the Tinned Modules on your system should look like this:

+    /path/to/tinned/src/
+    /path/to/tinned/src/PHP-Tinned-Core
+    /path/to/tinned/src/PHP-Tinned-SQL
+    /path/to/tinned/src/PHP-Tinned-xxxx
+    /path/to/tinned/src/PHP-Tinned-yyyy
+    etc...

+The PHP-Tinned-Core must be available and placed in this fashion in the directory structure in order for the other modules to funtion.

 Debugging Functionality
 -----------------------